 That’s true across differently sized universities, but it’s especially true for small schools with fencing programs that are just trying to fill their rosters.
 While not all of these scholarships will be full rides, they’re still worth a look.
 It’s definitely better than relying on student loans!

-But if you’re interested in getting a fencing scholarship, you’ll need to build connections with coaches.
-Networking with college fencing coaches is critical to getting a fencing scholarship.
+If you’re interested in learning how to get a fencing scholarship — of course, you wouldn’t be looking at this article otherwise — you’ll need to build connections with coaches.
 And the good news is that you don’t have to be a nationally ranked fencer to build those connections.
 Even regional and local competitors can get a fencing scholarship if they meet the right coach.

-There are four stages to networking with coaches so you can land a fencing scholarship: doing your homework, introducing yourself, meeting the coach, and demonstrating your commitment.
+There are four stages to networking with coaches so you can get a fencing scholarship: doing your homework, introducing yourself, meeting the coach, and demonstrating your commitment.

 Do Your Homework

 No university will offer you a scholarship if they don’t know you exist, so you need to get on coaches’ radars.
 Begin by identifying NCAA schools that offer fencing scholarships and formulate a list of programs that piqued your interest.

 Networking with fencing coaches to get a scholarship is a numbers game.

 Once you’ve identified the schools with fencing scholarships that you’re interested in, introduce yourself to their head coach with an introductory email.
 You can get their email address by visiting the university’s athletic website, but what do you say to them?